 3. Consider sharing options.
 Practical-minded Millennials often prefer access to ownership.
 For example, they may opt to watch a movie on Netflix, rather than purchase a DVD.
 Or they might use Zipcar over buying their own vehicle.

 4. Use clever, subtle and authentic messaging.
 Millennials are bombarded with information from various forms of media, and they tend to have limited attention spans.
 Thought-provoking, novel ads that don’t try too hard to appear “hip” are your best bet to win over Millennials.
-They generally don’t respond well to traditional “push” marketing strategies, if you find yourself having trouble with this, try obtaining services of SEO by Hari Menon, so this way you can learn more on how online marketing works.
+They generally don’t respond well to traditional “push” marketing strategies.

 5. Always be sensitive about social issues.
 A sure-fire way to turn off Millennials is to run an ad campaign that promotes negative gender or racial stereotypes.
 In your promotional materials, be sure to include diverse images, including men and women, as well as a variety of age groups and ethnicities.